Ananda Marga

 Tantra yoga, as interpreted by Sarkar, serves as the foundation of Ananda Marga.
 According to his teachings, Tantra means liberation from darkness through the expansion of mind.
 Meditation is the main spiritual practice of this tantric tradition, which assists the practitioner to overcome weaknesses and imperfections.
 The path to liberation in Ananda Marga is free of religious dogmas, superstitions, artificial social barriers and ritualism.
-Ananda Marga recognizes spirituality and liberation as the birth right of every individual irrespective of one's race, caste, creed, nationality, gender, socio-economic status or belief system.
+Ananda Marga recognises spirituality and liberation as the birth right of every individual irrespective of one's race, caste, creed, nationality, gender, socio-economic status or belief system.

 The basis of Ananda Marga practice is covered by a set of rules called the 'Sixteen Points' that guide the practitioner on both spiritual and social aspects.
 It consist of yoga asanas, mudras, bandhas, pranayama, self-massage and two specific dances, kaos'ikii and tandava.
-Lacto-vegetarian diet and fasting are also included as a fundamental part of yogic practice.
-The goal of Ananda Marga is "self-realization and the welfare of all".
+A lacto-vegetarian diet and fasting are also included as a fundamental part of yogic practice.
+The goal of Ananda Marga is "self-realisation and the welfare of all".